siddvish21/aternos-discord-bot/README.md

 # Aternos Discord Bot

-You can use this bot to start and stop your server, get the server status, get the number of players online, and more.
+You can use this bot to start your server, get the server status, get the number of players online, and more.

 ## Getting Started